 The child mortality rate is the number of deaths of children under 5 per 1,000 live births.
 It is one of the most important indicators on the state of child health which basically reflects the overall coverage and effectiveness of health care services along with socio-economic development in a country.
 It was the benchmark indicator for the United Nations Millennium Development Goal 4, which set a target to reduce child mortality rate by two-thirds, between 1990 and 2015, the under-5 mortality rate (UN, 2014).
-Globally, around 6 million children died before reaching their fifth birthday in 2015.
+Globally, around 5.4 million children died before reaching their fifth birthday in 2017.
 A child's risk of dying is highest in the neonatal period; the first 28 days of life.
-In 2015, 44 per cent of under-five deaths were reported during the neonatal period.
+In 2017, 47% of under-five deaths were reported during the neonatal period.
 The Majority of these deaths can easily be prevented by ensuring access to effective safe childbirth and neonatal care services (WHO, 2015).

-Under-five mortality remained highly concentrated in developing countries which accounted for over 99 per cent of world total in 2015.
-This means that on average about 16,000 children died every day in developing countries.
-Being a substantial part of the developing world, OIC countries accounted for 47.4 per cent of the world total under-five deaths in 2015.
-In other words, about 7700 under-five children died every day in OIC countries.
-Over 39 per cent of child deaths in OIC countries occurred during the first month of life (Figure 4.3).
+Under-five mortality remained highly concentrated in developing countries including OIC member countries, which accounted for over 99% of world total in 2017.
+Being a substantial part of the developing world, OIC countries accounted for 49% of the world total under-five deaths in 2017.
+Over 40% of child deaths in OIC countries occurred during the first month of life (Figure 4.3).

-Figure 4.3: Distribution and Age Structure of Under-5 Deaths, 2015
+Figure 4.3: Distribution and Age Structure of Under 5 Deaths, 2017

-Source: SESRIC staff calculations based on UN Inter-agency Group for Child Mortality Estimation
+Source: SESRIC staff calculations based on UN Inter Agency Group for Child Mortality

-Over the years, child mortality has shown a declining trend across the globe (Figure 4.4) where the average under-five child mortality rate (U5MR) has decreased by 53 per cent since 1990 to 43 deaths per 1000 live births in 2015.
-Non-OIC developing countries also registered remarkable progress with 57 per cent decline in U5MR since 1990.
+Over the years, child mortality has shown a declining trend across the globe (Figure 4.4) where the average under-five child mortality rate (U5MR) has decreased by 54% since 1990 to 39 deaths per 1000 live births in 2017.
+Non-OIC developing countries also registered remarkable progress with 58% decline in U5MR since 1990.
 In line with the global trends, child mortality situation has also been improved in the OIC countries.
-Starting from a higher U5MR of 126 deaths per 1000 live births in 1990, OIC countries managed to reduce U5MR by 52 per cent to 60 per 1000 live births by 2015.
+Starting from a higher U5MR of 124 deaths per 1000 live births in 1990, OIC countries managed to reduce U5MR by 68% to 56 deaths per 1000 live births by 2017.
 Nevertheless, despite this improvement, OIC group made the least progress in reducing child deaths since 1990.
-As of 2015, one in 17 children in OIC countries and one in 23 children in the world.
+As of 2017, one in 17 children in OIC countries dies before their fifth birthday compared to one in 30 in other developing countries and one in 25 children in the world.

 At the national level, many OIC countries have made great strides against the child mortality over the last two decades.
-During 1990-2015, over two-third (66 per cent) reduction was recorded in 22 OIC countries and in 16 countries the reduction was ranged between 50 to 65 per cent.
-As of 2015, U5MR in OIC countries ranged from a low of 6 deaths per 1000 live births in Bahrain to a high of 139 in Chad (Figure 4.5).
-Seven OIC countries have registered U5MR lower than 10 deaths per 1000 live births.
-In contrast, 10 OIC countries from SSA region registered U5MR higher than 90 deaths per 1000 live births.
-Seven of these ten countries are ranked among the top-10 countries with the highest U5MR in the world.
-In 2015, Chad was ranked 2nd with respect to highest U5MR in the world followed by Somalia (ranked 3rd), Sierra Leone (ranked 5th), Mali (ranked 6th), Nigeria (ranked 7th), Benin (ranked 8th) and Niger (ranked 10th).
+During 1990-2017, over two-third (66%) reduction was recorded in 20 OIC countries and in 10 countries the reduction was ranged between 50 to 65%.
+As of 2017, U5MR in OIC countries ranged from a low of 7 deaths per 1000 live births in Bahrain to a high of 127 in Somalia (Figure 4.5).
+Nine OIC countries have registered U5MR lower than 10 deaths per 1000 live births.
+In contrast, 6 OIC countries from SSA region registered U5MR higher than 90 deaths per 1000 live births.
+All of these six countries are ranked among the top-10 countries with the highest U5MR in the world.
+In 2017, Somalia was ranked 1st with respect to highest U5MR in the world followed by Chad (ranked 2nd), Sierra Leone (ranked 4th), Mali (ranked 5th), Nigeria (ranked 6th), and Benin (ranked 7th).

-Figure 4.4: Under 5 Child Mortality Rate (per 1000 live births)
+Figure 4.4: Under 5 Child Mortality Rate per 1,000 live births (1990-2017)

-Source: SESRIC staff calculations based on UN Inter-agency Group for Child Mortality Estimation
+Source: SESRIC staff calculations based on UN Inter Agency Group for Child Mortality